 Thankfully, HubSpot has an entire ecosystem of integration partners that grows every day.
 The App Marketplace makes it easy to find what integrations are available, see what data and functionality are shared between systems, and quickly install the integration in your HubSpot portal.

 For example, your marketing team may use Eventbrite to run online events.
-HubSpot isn’t an event marketing platform, but the Eventbrite integration takes just a couple clicks to set up, and will send all of your registrant and attendee information directly to your HubSpot portal.
+HubSpot isn’t an event marketing platform, but the Eventbrite integration takes just a couple of clicks to set up and will send all of your registrant and attendee information directly to your HubSpot portal.

 This is the next level of keeping all of your data in one place — since you’ll likely always have to use some other tools, the ability to easily connect them to HubSpot allows you to keep even more data in one place, and leverage it for all of your processes.

 Have you ever signed up for a new tool, only to realize you have no idea how to use it, no idea where to start, and no one to ask?

 HubSpot Academy has dozens of courses and certifications that not only help you learn how to use each piece of the platform, but will also help you get better educated on marketing, sales, and customer service.

 They’ve got courses and lessons on things like inbound marketing, frictionless selling, customer journey mapping, and so much more, and they add and update content on a regular basis.
 You’ll likely never feel like you’re lost with nowhere to turn for help.

 Pro: Can grow with you

 One of my all-time favorite things about HubSpot is the ability for you to set up a free account and start playing on the platform immediately.

 While I hesitate to use the catchphrase “Try before you buy,” since with a free HubSpot portal you get very limited access to tools and functionality, you do have the opportunity to get into the tool and get a feel for how it works and what it will look like for you to be using it on a regular basis.